 Counterpart also organises information sessions on a variety of topics, sometimes they are specifically for young women.
 You can join the mailing list to keep up to date with upcoming sessions of interest.

-Alongside the information sessions, BreaCan in collaboration with The Cancer Council Victoria and the Think Pink Foundation have produced a DVD and booklet focusing on young women and breast cancer.
+Alongside the information sessions, Counterpart (then BreaCan) in collaboration with The Cancer Council Victoria and the Think Pink Foundation produced a DVD and booklet focusing on young women and breast cancer.
 The DVD, entitled Young Women Talking, explores the issues affecting young women with breast cancer, as told by a group of young women, in their own words.
-You can watch the video below
+You can watch the video below:

 The DVD and booklet were produced in 2006, but the issues and comments from the women remain relevant today.